Makers-Mastery/Unity-Thermostat/README.md

 # Unity-Thermostat
 ## Wireless Unity VR Thermostat Translated to Physical Tempurature Changes Via a Custom Raspberry Pi Thermostat and HTTP Server

-Created by Elijah Hansen, in collaboration with Professor Jianli Chen, the University of Utah College of Engineering, and Professor Yangming Shi of the University of Alabama.
+Created by Elijah Hansen, in collaboration with Professor Jianli Chen, the University of Utah College of Engineering, and Professor Yangming Shi of the University of Alabama. <br>
 <br>
-Special thanks to Miguel Oyarzun for helping set up the Raspberry Pi and debugging the python script.
+Special thanks to Miguel Oyarzun for helping set up the Raspberry Pi and debugging the python script. <br>
 <br>
 In collaboration with Professor Jianli Chen and the University of Utah College of Engineering, I was able to successfully create a Unity environment incorporating both SteamVR integration, including snapturning and teleportation, and a VR thermostat which communicated with a Raspberry Pi